 (2 hr lecture, 1 hr clinical) Focusing on recognition of adaptive human responses versus ineffective responses related to the 3 psychosocial modes of human adaptive systems.
-The RAM nursing process is utilized for delivery of basic nursing care for human persons focusing on the adaptive/ineffective responses of the psychosocial modes: selfconcept, role function, and interdependence.
+The RAM nursing process is utilized for delivery of basic nursing care for human persons focusing on the adaptive/ineffective responses of the psychosocial modes: self-concept, role function, and interdependence.
 Builds upon knowledge acquired in study of anatomy, physiology, and developmental psychology.
 Clinical experiences occur in community and/or hospital mental health care facilities with adults/children/adolescents.
 Prerequisites: NURS 115, BIOL 261.
-Pre-or Corequisite: NURS 125, BIOL 262, PSYC 100.
+Pre-or Corequisite: NURS 125, BIOL 262, PSYC 100 or 221.
+Pre- or Corequisite for LPN-RN students: NURS 124, BIOL 262, PSCY 100 or 221.